walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ```
 <!-- doc-snippet:end kotlin-custom-credential-store -->

 KMP consumers can override all wallet stores.
-Key storage and key generation are configured together so platform-managed signing keys cannot be accidentally mixed with app-owned key persistence.
-The legacy `(KeyType) -> Key` generator supports `None` only; protected requests require an authorization-aware request generator and capability implementation and are never inferred from the legacy callback:
+Key storage and key generation are configured together
+so platform-managed signing keys cannot be accidentally mixed with app-owned key persistence.
+The
+legacy `(KeyType) -> Key` generator supports `None` only; protected requests require an
+authorization-aware request generator and capability implementation and are never inferred from the
+legacy callback.
+A custom key store must also override `supportsKeyUseAuthorizationMetadata` and the
+metadata-aware `addKey` overload only after it preserves and enforces the requested policy; otherwise
+protected bootstrap fails before generating a key:

 <!-- doc-snippet:start kotlin-full-store-overrides -->
 ```kotlin